 - Correcting and/or reporting unsafe conditions to their immediate superior.

 - Environmental Health & Safety (EH&S):

-- EH&S has been assigned the responsibility to develop, implement and monitor the Injury and Illness Prevention Program for CSUN.
+- EH&S (Tony Pepe) has been assigned the responsibility to develop, implement and monitor the Injury and Illness Prevention Program for CSUN.
 This is accomplished by:

 - Consulting with other campus managers regarding regulatory compliance, hazard identification and evaluation, procedures for correcting unsafe conditions, systems for communicating with employees, safety meeting scheduling, employee training programs, compliance strategies and record keeping;

 - Monitoring activities, on a consultative basis, in the areas of chemical hygiene, emergency preparedness, fire safety, hazard communication, hazard identification, hazardous materials management, industrial hygiene, biological safety, occupational safety, pest management, public health and sanitation, and radiation safety;